Agent Skills: Loom Plan Writer

 4. Actionable Descriptions: Each description should be a complete task specification

-6. Bookend Compliance: Always include knowledge-bootstrap first and integration-verify last
+6. Bookend Compliance: Always include knowledge-bootstrap first, integration-verify second-to-last, and knowledge-distill last — all three are mandatory bookend stages

 8. Goal-Backward Verification: Every standard stage MUST have at least one of truths, artifacts, or wiring (VALIDATED - plans will be REJECTED without this)